Sh0-mi/Subtitles/README.md

 # Subtitles
-Collection of .srt made by me
+Collection of translations from me